5.3. Advanced features#

 Tip

-By default, the build directory is ~/kde/build/module-name/.
+By default, the build directory is ~/kde/build/project-name/.
 If you change the setting of the build-dir option, then use that instead of ~/kde/build.

 5.3.4.
 Changing environment variable settings#